UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 In the last few steps we have glossed over a few details of the processors and the network.

 If you look up the specifications of the AMD Zen2 (Rome) EPYC 7742 processor you will see that it has 64 CPU-cores, whereas the ARCHER2 nodes have 128 CPU-cores.
-This is possible because each node actually contains two physical processors.
-However, they are put together so that both processors share the same memory so, to the user, it basically looks identical to a single 128-core processor.
-How this is done is illustrated below and is called a Non-Uniform Memory Access (NUMA) architecture.
+Each node contains two physical processors, configured to share the same memory.
+This design makes the system appear as a single 128-core processor to the user.
+This setup, known as Non-Uniform Memory Access (NUMA) architecture, is illustrated below.

 ![Diagram of NUMA architecture, with two sets of multicore CPUs/memory connected by a shared memory bus](images/hero_9f93cf41-f24d-4ab2-8a7e-d25a78a8089c.png)

-Although every CPU-core can access all the memory regardless of which processor it is located on, this can involve going through an additional memory bus so reading data from another CPU’s memory is slower than reading from your own memory.
-This hardware arrangement is really a detail that isn’t usually very important - the most important feature is that the 128 CPU-cores form a single shared-memory computer, all under the control of a single operating system.
+Every CPU-core can access all the memory regardless of which processor it is located on but, reading data from another CPU’s memory can involve going through an additional memory bus, making the process slower than reading from its own memory.
+Although this hardware arrangement introduces technical complexities, the key point is that the 128 CPU-cores function as a single shared-memory system, managed by one operating system.

 The details of the network are even more complicated with four separate levels ranging from direct connections between the nodes packaged together on the same blade, up to fibre-optic connections between separate cabinets.
 If you are interested in the details see the ARCHER2 website.